Yelp/elastalert/docs/source/elastalert.rst

 ``email_reply_to``: This sets the Reply-To header in emails.
 The default is the recipient address.

+``ping_url``: Ping (connect) this URL on each ElastAlert run.
+Use it with any external 'cron monitor' service to watch if ElastAlert dies.

 ``aws_region``: This makes ElastAlert to sign HTTP requests when using Amazon Elasticsearch Service.
 It'll use instance role keys to sign the requests.
 The environment variable ``AWS_DEFAULT_REGION`` will override this field.